Mariposa County is a small community where everyone knows everyone else…but not quite.

 When we were in elementary school, most of us were not in touch with or aware of the kids at other primary schools scattered throughout the wilds of 1940s Mariposa County.
 Many of us went into town for 7th and 8th grade, and of course, we all got together when it was time for high school.
 Below, some of our

 I went to the Bootjack school, which was officially called Sebastopol.

-It was located about a half mile west of my house (on Pegleg Road
+It was located about a half mile west of my house, which was on Pegleg Road

-just off the main road), and probably a
+just off the main road.
+It was probably a

 mile west of the Bootjack store, where Darrah Road meets present day

 Highway 49 South.
 I assume my mother walked me to school the first

 day; after that I walked by myself.
 It was uphill all the way, but

 of course, downhill all the way home.
 Over the years some of the